Runtime API

 email: 'user@example.com',

-You can also control the widget by dispatching events on window.
-This is useful for HTML-only buttons that don’t run JavaScript directly.
+You can control the widget by dispatching events on window:

 window.dispatchEvent(new CustomEvent('knoku:open'))